 I’ve spent almost all my life, on and off but consistently for the last forty years or so, trying to figure out how we can make this a more loving world.

 My conclusion, after all this time, is to agree with those who say that the way to do this is for more of us to be more loving, forgiving and more disposed to helping others.
-And it is literally as straightforward as that; much as many wise people have said through the ages.
+It is literally as straightforward as that; much as many wise people have said through the ages.

 My conclusion, and my agreement with those others, comes from investigating many of the conventional areas of human endeavour such as science, religion, spirituality, education, media, politics, economics, business, industry, culture, sports and various other things that engage most of us to some degree or another.